 Clarizen is an online project management solution that helps users break free from the constraints of email through the use of a central platform for project and workflow management.
 This way, users can sift through old emails and mundane information and get into the work that really matters.

 Clarizen is designed for larger organizations as an enterprise project management software, but it is straightforward to use.
 It has all the features needed in a standard project management tool.
 However, it is pretty expensive, starting from $45 per month per person with a 30-day free trial option.

 - Very comprehensive for work and project management

 - Not very responsive

-At a glance, ActiveCollab seems like an essential project management tool for business managers to organize and track work done by a team as it has all the necessary features.
+At a glance, ActiveCollab seems like an essential project management solution for project managers to organize and track work done by a team as it has all the necessary features.

 However, this tool is capable of doing so much more.
 It can handle different levels of financial needs, from providing estimates to budget tracking and invoicing.
 ActiveCollab is also a great tool for marketing project management as well as for architectural teams.
 Its pricing starts at $7.50 per month and user, and it offers a free trial as well.